 Grand Jury Reports

 At the completion of the one-year term, the Grand Jury submits a final report that details its investigations.
 The final report is usually made public on the last day of June.
 The Grand Jury may submit additional reports throughout the year.
 Reports contain findings and recommendations and list those who are expected to respond to each of the recommendations.

 Elected officials must respond within 60 days; all other boards and officials must respond within 90 days.
 Copies of the Grand Jury Final Report are made available to all public libraries, county and city officials and the news media.
 Reports are often inserted in the local newspapers.
-The report and its distribution serve to inform the community about Grand Jury activities and findings.
+The report and its distribution services to inform the community about Grand Jury activities and findings.